Church of Holy Trinity, Minories

-Holy Trinity, Minories, was a Church of England parish church outside the eastern boundaries of the City of London, but within the Liberties of the Tower of London.
+Holy Trinity, Minories, was a Church of England parish church outside the eastern boundaries of the City of London, but within the Liberties of the Tower of London and therefore in the East End of London.
 The liberty was incorporated in the Metropolitan Borough of Stepney in 1899, and today is within the City of London.
 Converted from the chapel of a nunnery, Holy Trinity was in use as a church from the 16th century until the end of the 19th century.
 It survived as a parish hall until it was destroyed by bombing during World War II.

 History

-The parish covered an area previously occupied by the precincts of the Abbey of the Minoresses of St. Clare without Aldgate, founded by Edmund Crouchback, in 1293, for a group of Spanish nuns of the Order of St. Clare who arrived with his wife.
+The parish covered an area previously occupied by the precincts of the Abbey of the Minoresses of St. Clare without Aldgate, founded by Edmund Crouchback, in 1293, for a group of French nuns of the Order of St. Clare who arrived with his second wife, Blanche of Artois.
 The nuns were also known as the Minoresses – which came to be adapted as the name for the district, Minories.
 The nunnery was surrendered to the Crown in 1539, during the Dissolution of the Monasteries, and the buildings, excluding the chapel, were used as an armory for the Tower of London, and later, as a workhouse.
 Some of the abbey buildings survived until their destruction by fire in 1797.